Award: up to $10,000

 To qualify and compete for an Astronaut Scholarship, students must:

-In addition, ideal candidates will have exhibited motivation, imagination and exceptional performance in their fields, as well as intellectual daring and a genuine desire to positively change the world around them, both in and out of the classroom.
-An awarded scholarship may not be transferred to another degree program or institution.
-Although need is given consideration if both nominees are deemed equal, it is not a driving force in the selection process.
-Please note that emphasis is placed upon demonstrated potential or ability and a drive to do research and to develop new ideas, inventions and innovative technology.
+Ideal candidates will have exhibited motivation, imagination, and exceptional performance in their fields, as well as intellectual daring and a genuine desire to positively change the world around them, both in and out of the classroom.
+Please note that emphasis is placed upon demonstrated potential or ability and a drive to do research and develop new ideas, inventions, and innovative technology.
 Astronaut Scholarships are not awarded for pre-medical studies, so clinical medical research is not considered in the research selection criteria.
 However, biomedical research is included.